Other Groups & Clubs at SMCS

 The mission of SMCHS’s student council is to promote student participation and leadership in school events.
 It is composed of 24 students, elected by their classmates, as well as other students who wish to participate.
 The entire student body elects the student council president (a senior), vice-president (a junior) and secretary (a sophomore).
 Each class also elects their own class officers.
 The student council is responsible for planning the three major social activities of the school year: Homecoming, Winterfest, and Prom, and for promoting school spirit and school service projects.

 The Teens for Life group at St. Mary Catholic High School meets regularly to plan various activities that further the call for the sanctity of life.
-The group participates in many activities that are planned outside our school community, such as Bowl for Life and the Wisconsin State Pro-Life Convention.
+The group participates in many activities that are planned outside our school community, such as the March for Life.
 Participation from parents is welcome.

 Award winning, with an excellent national reputation, the SMCHS VEX program prides itself on a history of strong student participation, knowledgeable industry mentors and generous donor support.
 Through hands-on learning with real world applications, students have the opportunity to study robot design, programming and gaming strategies.
 The program is open to all SMCHS students and is active throughout the school year.
 Teams from SMCHS regularly advance to national and world levels of competition.